 That is, if anyone were to believe.

-Thinking on it, it all made sense, everything.
+Thinking about it, it all made sense, everything.
 Now it was just trying to let others know.
 If she could get out of here alive that is.

 “Ai…” she whispered to herself as she fought back the tears of sudden regret.
 Ai, I’m so sorry.
 In the end, I could never find you.
 Perhaps, one day.
 But that’s not today…